 5. Paleo muffins

-Also known as egg muffins, or crust-less quiches in my book.
+Also known as egg muffins, or crustless quiches in my book.
 But whatever they’re called, they tick all the boxes of clean food.
-They’re versatile and easy to make:
+And they’re versatile and easy to make:

 - Grease a muffin tray,